-The Honourable Marc Garneau, Minister of Transport, embraces the new regulation, saying;
+The Honourable Marc Garneau, Minister of Transport, embraces the new regulation, saying:

 “These new mandatory logging devices in commercial vehicles will improve safety for drivers and for all Canadians.
 Collaboration with stakeholders and partners was key to putting these regulations in place.
 I thank my provincial and territorial colleagues in helping to develop this technical standard, and look forward to them introducing this requirement for operators within their jurisdictions.
 We know that fatigue increases the risks of accidents and that is why we are taking action across all modes of transportation.”
-(Source)
+(Transport Canada)

 This article discusses the core aspects of the electronic driver logs mandate regulations and how HOS247 helps fleets and owner-operators stay HOS compliant.

-What is the Canadian Elog Mandate?
+What Is the Canadian Elog Mandate?

 Senior VP of the Canadian Trucking Alliance, Geoff Wood, says that the Canadian Mandate is otherwise 99.8% in line with that of the US.
 Most differences are at the vendor level, and fleets will not have to do anything differently when complying with the Canadian rules.

-Who does the Electronic Driver Logs Mandate Impact in Canada?
+Who Does the Electronic Driver Logs Mandate Impact in Canada?

-Canadian ELD exemptions
+Canadian ELD Exemptions

-- A vehicle manufactured before the year 2000 (in reference to the engine)
+- Vehicles manufactured before the year 2000.